Looking to enjoy your backyard late into the night? Here are five of the best gas fire pits to keep you warm, even if the weather can’t.

 Precision heat control

-One of the things that make traditional fire pits a bit of a wild card is that you have no control over the heat produced by the fire.
+One aspect that makes traditional fire pits unpredictable is the lack of control over the heat they produce.
 While you may implore certain tricks such as removing or adding wood or stoking the fire to manipulate the temperatures, this is still not very precise.

 A gas fire pit can be controlled precisely and to the last degree.
 This is the precision that makes it a good buy if you are looking for correct heat settings.
 Using small dials, you can control the amount of gas that is added to a flame.
 In turn, this will contain how “wild” the flame gets.
 It is this option that lets you be able to have these pits incorporated into dinner tables without fear of hurting your guests.